 Persons desiring to attend an MATC academic program must submit a completed application for admission, along with a nonrefundable application fee.
-Due to limited class size, applicants are provisionally accepted on a first-applied, first-provisionally accepted basis (see section for programs with additional admissions requirements).
+Due to limited class size, applicants are provisionally accepted on a first-applied, firstprovisionally accepted basis, for all programs except allied health (see section for programs with additional admissions requirements).
 We encourage applicants to visit with an MATC advisor to discuss their options.